Statistics-Poland/Eurorozwoj/README.md

 Prototype of Augmented Reality game created during 24-hours hackathon "ShowMeData" organised by GUS (Główny Urząd Statystyczny) / Statistics Poland (see: https://hackathon.stat.gov.pl/).

-The game do not reqiuer any special marker - when your camera detects any flat surfece the augmented reality map will be displayed.
+The game do not require any special marker - when your camera detects any flat surface the augmented reality map will be displayed.

 ## DESCRIPTION OF THE GAME
 Game rules: